Project-MONAI/MONAI/docs/source/installation.md

 ```bash
 BUILD_MONAI=1 pip install git+https://github.com/Project-MONAI/MONAI#egg=monai
 ```
-this command will download and install the current master branch of [MONAI from GitHub](https://github.com/Project-MONAI/MONAI).
+this command will download and install the current `dev` branch of [MONAI from GitHub](https://github.com/Project-MONAI/MONAI).

 This documentation website by default shows the information for the latest version.